shahshelby/bbd_demoqa_automationtesting/README.md

-# BDD Selenium WebDriver Project for Ultimate Automation Site
+# BDD Selenium WebDriver Project for Demoqa Site

-This project utilizes Selenium WebDriver, Java, and Cucumber to automate tests for the Ultimate Automation website.
+This project utilizes Selenium WebDriver, Java, and Cucumber to automate tests for the Demoqa website.

 ## Running Tests